 A School of Visual Art and Design graduate, Allison Dunavant, filed a similar lawsuit against Voros in 2018.
-Dunavant alleged she “was forced to participate in manual labor or she would be denied food by Voros, from whom Dunavant also faced unwanted sexual advances,” while on a trip in Italy.
+The case was dismissed and settled in 2019.

 Bowen said Dunavant’s case has been closed but was not immediately able to disclose details.

 Albrecht represented Dunavant in that case as well.